 For example, when there are fifty projects in progress, how do you decide where to invest your organization’s time, budget, and staff?
 Which product, service, or new idea is top priority?
-How can you monitor a variety of important projects to ensure their chances of success are maximized?
+How can you monitor a variety of important projects to ensure you maximize their chances of success?

-In short, PPM software provides project managers and executives in large, project-driven organizations with a way to manage investments across a portfolio of assets to ensure maximum return on capital.
-The worldwide project and portfolio management market grew to $3.9 billion in 2013, and IDC’s forecasts show continued growth of 7.8 percent to reach $5.7 billion by 2018.3
+In short, a quality PPM tool provides project managers and executives in large, project-driven organizations with a way to manage investments across a portfolio of assets to ensure maximum return on capital.
+Market research from Reportlinker suggests the PPM market size will grow from $4 billion in 2019 to $5.6 billion in 2024—a compound annual growth rate of 6.9 percent.

-If you already use project management software—or even a good project-driven ERP system—then it’s natural to question whether or not you actually need project and portfolio management software.
+If you already use project management software—or even a good project-driven ERP system—then it’s natural to question whether or not you actually need project portfolio management software.
 To add to the confusion, some vendors sell each of these systems as separate applications, while others offer an all-in-one product.
-So can one platform really do the job as three — and save you software licensing costs?
+But can one platform really do the same job as three different systems, all while saving you software licensing costs?

 Let’s examine the difference between these systems and sort out which software is best for your business.

 Project management software involves functionality aimed at day-to-day project planning, tracking, and monitoring.
-A project manager is interested in immediate priorities — who is supposed to do what activity and by when.
+A project manager is interested in immediate priorities: who’s supposed to do what activity by when.
 These tools help teams collaborate and increase transparency through features such as milestones, Gantt charts, budgeting, calendars, and timesheets.

-Enterprise project management software is also designed to facilitate day-to-day project delivery and management, but on a larger scale.
-Since enterprises have more than one project in progress simultaneously, an EPM solution helps to manage, monitor, and assess the activities, schedules, and work breakdown structures for the company’s existing set of projects among all departments.
+Enterprise project management software also facilitates day-to-day project delivery and management but on a larger scale.
+Since enterprises work on multiple projects at the same time, an EPM solution helps to manage, monitor, and assess the activities, schedules, and work breakdown structures for the company’s existing set of projects across all departments.

-Portfolio project management software is designed to handle overarching projects, programs, or products.
-PPM systems show performance and resource demands of current projects, as well as projects that are being bid, sold, or will start at a future date.
+Project portfolio management software is designed to handle overarching projects, programs, or products.
+Having a PPM tool will help show performance and resource demands of current projects, as well as projects that are being bid, sold, or will start at a future date.
 PPM systems show the dependencies between projects and the rest of the enterprise, so project managers and executives have a global view of where skills and resources are invested.
 PPM software generally aggregates project data from PM, EPM, or ERP systems to create portfolios (organized per budget size, calendar year, budget year, business line, etc.) of existing and future projects for evaluation.

-So now you have some PPM and EPM solutions that are essentially the same thing, just re-labeled, depending on the industry to which vendors are trying to market them.4
+Now, some PPM and EPM solutions are essentially the same products but with different labels, depending on the industry.

-Don’t necessarily judge a system by its acronym.
-Instead, focus on pinpointing the goals and need of your business, then evaluate and choose a project portfolio management software vendor that meets your specific needs.
+Don’t judge a system by its acronym.
+Instead, focus on pinpointing the goals and needs of your business, then evaluate and choose a project portfolio management software vendor that meets your specific needs.

-If you’re not sure what to look for, it’s easy to get overwhelmed when you compare project portfolio management software.
-PPM systems are essentially designed to do the same job, so differentiating between platforms is a challenge.
-In addition to PPM, some mega-vendors offer PM suites, EPM suites, and full ERP systems.
-Others only offer standalone PPM software that extracts data from your existing project management software, while still others provide niche systems tailored to your industry.
+It’s easy to get overwhelmed when you’re comparing PPM products.
+All PPM systems are essentially designed to do the same job, so differentiating between platforms is tough.
+Some PPM mega-vendors also offer PM suites, EPM suites, and full ERP systems, while others only offer standalone PPM software that extracts data from your existing project management software.
+Some vendors also offer niche systems custom-tailored to your market or industry.

 Ultimately, the best software for your business depends on the overall functionality and integrations you need.
-To understand how a PPM system can be used to meet your objectives, it’s important to understand the core functionality it provides.
-PPM software typically includes the following key management capabilities:
+To understand how a PPM tool might satisfy your objectives, it’s important to understand the core functionality each one provides.
+PPM software typically includes the following key management capabilities.

 Sometimes called pipeline assessment and analysis, this feature helps managers determine whether a project or a set of projects can be finished with the time and resources on hand.
 A constant, real-time overview of projects and resources allows you to assess which endeavors contribute to business objectives and determine the best way to invest accordingly.

 Your financial manager needs to accurately estimate and manage the financial resources and anticipated outcome from company projects.
 Most PPM systems can demonstrate the anticipated financial value of projects in relation to strategic objectives and organizational priorities.
-Financial management capabilities let you see updated financial progress as it happens, which allows you to — before project completion — more accurately predict if a project will fail to meet financial objectives .
-If you are able to determine when projects will fall short of financial expectations, you can change the parameters or cease investment before incurring losses.
+Financial management capabilities let you see updated financial progress as it happens, which allows you to more accurately predict if a project will fail to meet financial objectives before it’s over.
+When you can determine when projects will fall short of financial expectations, you can change the parameters or cease investment before incurring losses.

-PPM software allows you to analyze the risk present in each existing and potential project to determine confidence levels across the portfolio.
-By grouping projects together, you can evaluate confidence levels on a categorical basis, and assist financial and resource allocation decisions.
+PPM software allows you to analyze how risky each existing and potential project is so that you can determine confidence levels across the portfolio.
+By grouping projects together, you can evaluate confidence levels on a categorical basis and assist financial and resource allocation decisions.
 Sometimes referred to as “portfolio change and risk management,” the benefit of this feature is the ability to determine which projects—or even which facets of individual projects—are too risky.
 Using risk regulation modules prior to launching a project can help your organization avoid poor investments.

 In addition to analytics, other important PPM aspects to consider are:

-Though it’s primarily adopted by enterprises, about 17 percent of mid-market companies use project portfolio management software.5 SMBs should focus on adopting a standard PM process and centralizing all project data before looking to leverage PPM software.
+Though it’s primarily adopted by enterprises, small and medium-sized businesses (SMBs) also use project portfolio management software.
+SMBs should focus on adopting a standard PM process and centralizing all project data before looking to leverage PPM software.

 Your IT department ensures the technology needs of the organizations are met.
 It’s important to consult your chief technology officer early in the buying process so they can share their expertise and help you make an informed decision.
 Since IT is constantly changing, there are many advantages to adopting modern PPM software.
 In the case of cloud deployment, IT can save costs on infrastructure, as well as reduce the burden on IT resources.
 Since the managers and stakeholders can use self-service PPM to monitor projects, the time IT spends on running reports is reduced.
 The IT department will be concerned with hidden costs (such as customer service bills) and security.
 Consulting IT early will ensure you have the support you need and a contender list that meets their rigorous requirements.